Skip to content

 subPath: container.conf

-• container_include and container_exclude must start with image, formatted as "image:<glob rule>", indicating that the glob rules apply to container images.
+• container_include and container_exclude must start with image, in the format "image:<glob rule>", indicating that the glob rule applies to the container image.

-For example, if you only want to collect logs from images containing log-order but not log-pay, configure as follows.
+For instance, if you only want to collect logs from images containing log-order but not containing log-pay, you can configure as follows.

 container_include_log = ["image:*log-order*"]